The SeTT ontology

 is disjoint with

-Linear Segment c, Non Linear Segment c, Seasonal Segment c
+Linear Segment c, Non Linear Segment c

 Structured Componentc back to ToC or Class ToC